sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/code_insights_pings.md

 **Other considerations:** We should migrate this ping to use the new database after we finish the settings migration.

-- Aggregation: total, at that moment
+- Aggregation: total time, by insight type
 - Event Code: [InsightOrgVisible](https://sourcegraph.com/search?q=context:global+insightorgvisible+r:sourcegraph/sourcegraph%24&patternType=literal)
 - PRs: [#21671](https://github.com/sourcegraph/sourcegraph/pull/21671/files)
 - **Version Added:** 3.29